-ID Goal or Policy Language New or Existing Measure?
-Why are we including this goal or policy in the Climate Element?
-Compatibility with TCMP Actions 52 GOAL: The transportation system will support meeting the target of net-zero greenhouse gas emissions by 2040.
+ID Goal or Policy Language New or Existing Measure? including this goal or policy in the Climate Element?
+TCMP Actions 52 GOAL: The transportation system will support meeting the target of net-zero greenhouse gas emissions by 2040.
 Existing (CP) Supports the reduction of vehicle miles travelled (VMT) in Olympia.
 Recommended TCMP Actions T2.
 1,2,3 T4.
 1,2,3,4,5 52.1 POLICY: Reshape the transportation system so that it's easier to walk or roll, bike, or take transit than to drive.
-Existing (CP) , .
-TCMP Included Actions: T5.
+Existing (CP) TCMP Included Actions: T5.
 1 53 GOAL: Vehicle miles traveled will be 25% lower than 2021 levels by 2040.
-Existing (CP) Supports the reduction of vehicle miles travelled (VMT) in 53.1 POLICY: Build and retrofit streets to support walking, rolling, biking, and taking transit.
-Existing (CP) Olympia.
-TCMP Included Actions: T5.
+Existing (CP) Supports the reduction of vehicle miles travelled (VMT) in Olympia.
+53.1 POLICY: Build and retrofit streets to support walking, rolling, biking, and taking transit.
+Existing (CP) TCMP Included Actions: T5.
 2 54 GOAL: 100% of light-duty vehicles within Olympia will be electric by 2040.
-75% of heavy-duty Existing (CP) Supports the reduction of emissions from Recommended TCMP Actions: vehicles will be either electric or fueled by green hydrogen by 2040. transportation in Olympia.
-T3.
-7, 8 54.1 POLICY: Support the state of Washington's law that all new light-duty passenger vehicles sold, purchased, or registered will be Existing (CP) Transportation contributes 34% of TCMP Included Actions: T3.
+75% of heavy-duty vehicles will be either electric or fueled by green hydrogen by 2040.
+Existing (CP) contributes 34% of Recommended TCMP Actions: T3.
+7, 8 54.1 POLICY: Support the state of Washington's law that all new light- duty passenger vehicles sold, purchased, or registered will be Existing (CP) TCMP Included Actions: T3.
 5 electric starting with the model year 2030.
 Olympia's community- wide greenhouse gas emissions.
 54.2 POLICY: Seek ways to encourage people to replace gas-powered vehicles with electric vehicles.
 Existing (CP) TCMP Included Actions: T3.
 6 54.3 POLICY: Encourage Intercity Transit's transition to green fuel buses.
 Existing (CP)